theodo/SendGridMailerBundle/README.md

 ===============

 Sending mail is easy :
- - define "sendgrid.user_login" and "sendgrid.user_password" in your parameters.yml
+ - define "sendgrid_user_login" and "sendgrid_user_password" in your parameters.yml
  - get the "theodo_send_grid_mailer.mailer" service and use the "sendEmail" function
  - enjoy